Skip links

 in Tags

-Alfred Hershey and Martha Chase radioactively labeled the DNA of phages, later discovering traces of radioactivity in the infected bacterium, but not in the envelope left by the virus outside it.
-However, marking proteins has the opposite effect.
-This shows that it is not the
+Alfred Hershey and Martha Chase radioactively label the DNA of phages, subsequently discovering traces of radioactivity in the infected bacterium, but not in the envelope abandoned by the virus outside it.
+Labeling proteins, however, has the opposite effect.
+This demonstrates that it is not the

 1951